-Under the layer of the post war white picket fence traditionalism of the Eisenhower years, the white collar, nine to five, man in the gray flannel suit conformity laid a slow ticking bomb that would explode into a revolution in the sixties.
-In New York’s Greenwich Village artist like Jackson Pollack and DeKoonig were up heaving the status quo in the art world.
-Jack Kerouac and the Beats were on the road living and writing life’s experiences.
-The Weavers and other folk musicians were filling the coffee houses.
-White teenagers were beginning to listen on the radio to black music stations and in Memphis a young white kid named Elvis signed a contract with Sun Records.
-Parents, glad the war was over were happy to sit at home with a fairly new invention called television watching and trying to emulate families they saw on the boob tube like Ozzie and Harriet.
+Under the layer of the post war white picket fence traditionalism of the Eisenhower years, the white collar, nine to five, man in the gray flannel suit conformity laid a slow ticking bomb that would explode into the youth culture revolution of the sixties.
+In New York’s Greenwich Village, artist like Jackson Pollack and DeKoonig were upheaving the status quo in the art world.
+Jack Kerouac and the Beats were on the road living and writing life’s experiences, the Weavers and other folk musicians were filling the coffee houses, white teenagers were beginning to listen on the radio to black music stations, and in Memphis a young white kid named Elvis signed a contract with Sun Records.
+Parents, glad the war was over were happy to sit at home with a fairly new invention called television watching and trying to emulate families, like Ozzie and Harriet, x they saw on the boob tube.

 In New York in late December 1953 and in theaters across the country in 1954 a new picture premiered.
 The screen opens up on an empty country highway.
 The camera is low to the ground.
 A written prologue appears saying what you are about to see really happened in a small town and the public needs to not let it happen again.
 Then we hear the voice, Brando’s voice, he says “it began for me on this road…it couldn’t happen again in a million years…Maybe I could have stopped it early.
 But once the trouble was on its way, I Just went with it.”

-Slowly we see and hear in the distance a roaring sound.
-As the visuals come closer the camera is engulfed by forty to fifty members of a motorcycle gang speeding over us.
+Slowly in the distance we see a hazy vision and hear distance a roaring sound.
+As the visuals come closer, the camera becomes engulfed by forty to fifty members of a motorcycle gang.
+The bikes and its riders seemingly roaring over us.
 Leading the way in dark sun glasses and sideburns is Johnny Strabler (Brando).
-The close up of Brando on his bike is the first of many now iconic images of the brooding sullen itinerant rebel that have been embedded into our pop culture consciousness.
+The close up of Brando on his bike is the first of the many now iconic images of the brooding sullen itinerant rebel that have been embedded into our pop culture consciousness.